 “Starting your day with just five to ten minutes of meditation will help you in finding happiness.
 Try meditating in the morning, shortly after waking.”

 “Irregular sleep-wake schedules are common in our modern society," said lead author Akane Sano, PhD.
 “Our results indicate the importance of sleep regularity, in addition to sleep duration, and that regular sleep is associated with improved well-being.”
-Follow these 14 science-backed tips if you can't sleep.
+Follow these 14 science-backed sleep hacks if you're struggling to get a decent night's kip.

-Starting your day with just five to 10 minutes of meditation will help you to discover happiness.
+Starting your day with just five to ten minutes of meditation will help you to find deeper happiness.
 Try meditating in the morning shortly after waking: the immediate heightened inner clarity and focus it will give you will set you up for the rest of the day.

 Feel the focus: finding deeper happiness through meditation